laxmankrishnamurti/Backend/Docker/SectionOne.md

 ```

 This is exactly same as our system result when we run the exact commond on root directory.
-If this is a Mini-Computer then we can play with that container and use it like a independent system.
+If this is a Mini-Computer then we can play with that container and use it like an independent system.

 Lets create a container and install the nginx-server into the container